 Does your blood pressure rise when you look up and realize there are Christmas decorations out at your local big-box store, and it’s only OCTOBER?
-You’re not alone.
+And feeling pressure to catch the Christmas spirit does not seem to make the holidays easier.

 Healthline surveyed more than 2,200 people and found that nearly 65% of people feel moderate or significant amounts of stress during the holidays.